WaxOn/WaxOff

 WaxOff Settings WaxOff

-| True Peak | −3.0 to −0.5 dBTP · 0.5 dBTP steps · default −1.0 | Maximum true peak ceiling. −1.0 dBTP is the standard for podcast streaming platforms and prevents inter-sample clipping on compressed streams. |
+True Peak −3.0 to −0.5 dBTP · 0.5 dBTP steps · default −1.0 Maximum true peak ceiling. −1.0 dBTP is the standard for podcast streaming platforms and prevents inter-sample clipping on compressed streams.

-| Target LUFS | −24 to −14 LUFS · 1 LUFS steps · default −18 | Integrated loudness target. −18 LUFS is the podcast standard used by most hosting platforms. −16 LUFS gives a louder result. |
+Target LUFS −24 to −14 LUFS · 1 LUFS steps · default −18 Integrated loudness target. −18 LUFS is a safe, conservative target that sits below the major platform levels (Spotify −14, Apple Podcasts −16), so both boost rather than attenuate it. −16 LUFS gives a louder result.

 WaxOff Processing Pipeline WaxOff